Do Go On - 236 - The Forrest Fenn Treasure Hunt

 We'll get to you.

-but that's not quite the end.
+But that's not quite the end.

-Jess, as I look to see if anyone's being inducted
+No, Jess, as I look to see if anyone's being inducted in the Triptage Club,

-what the Triptage Club is?
+Dave, do you want to explain what the Triptage Club is?

-Everyone who's already in there as well as these new inductees.
+Everyone who's already in there, as well as these new inductees.

-There's a relatively new Petron reward where we are shouting out to people that have been supporting the show at the
+So there's a relatively new Patreon reward, where we are shouting out to people that

-we've come up with a little club called the TripDitch Club
+And for those people, just to give them an extra big thank you, we've come up with a little club called the TripDitch Club,

 because they've been supported the show for over three years.